Classification of Hoyle State Decay Branches in Active Target Time Projection Chamber using Neural Network: Performance Analysis

 \section{Performance Analysis}

-In this section, the evaluation of the training and validation, followed by classification performance of the model, have been discussed.
+In this section, the evaluation of the training and validation, followed by classification performance of the model, are discussed.
 The effect of variation in readout segmentation of the SAT-TPC has also been studied.